-Tangible resources include the main site at Crowndale Road with a book value of £5.172 million, principally related to building works completed in 2008 and 2012 in Phases 1 and 2 of the Accommodation Strategy.
-There is a second centre in Kentish Town which is owned by the London Borough of Camden and used by the College on a tenancy at will basis.
+Tangible resources include the main site at Crowndale Road with a book value of £5.520 million, principally related to building works completed in 2008 and 2012 in Phases 1 and 2 of the Accommodation Strategy.
+There is a second centre in Kentish Town which is owned by the London Borough of Camden and used by the College on a tenancy-at-will basis.

-Financial resources include investments and endowments totalling £5.370 million at the balance sheet date plus short term deposits and cash holdings of £2.294 million, offset in part by long term debt of £0.886 million.
+Financial resources include investments and endowments totalling £4.862 million at the balance sheet date plus short term deposits and cash holdings of £760,000, offset in part by long term debt of £805,000.
+The budget and cash flow forecasts for 2020/21 and beyond demonstrate that the College will continue to have sufficient resources available to it to meet obligations as they fall due and maintain operations.